This theory file provides basic definitions and properties of topology, open and closed sets, closure and boundary.

 A typical textbook defines a topology on a set \(X\) as a collection \(T\) of subsets of \(X\) such that \(X\in T\), \(\emptyset \in T\) and \(T\) is closed with respect to arbitrary unions and intersection of two sets.
 One can notice here that since we always have \(\bigcup T = X\), the set on which the topology is defined (the "carrier" of the topology) can always be constructed from the topology itself and is superfluous in the definition.
 Moreover, as Marnix Klooster pointed out to me, the fact that the empty set is open can also be proven from other axioms.
 Hence, we define a topology as a collection of sets that is closed under arbitrary unions and intersections of two sets, without any mention of the set on which the topology is defined.
 Recall that \( Pow(T) \) is the powerset of \(T\), so that if \(M\in\) \( Pow(T) \) then \(M\) is a subset of \(T\).
 The sets that belong to a topology \(T\) will be sometimes called ''open in'' \(T\) or just ''open'' if the topology is clear from the context.

-Topology is a collection of sets that contains the empty set and is closed under arbitrary unions and intersections of two sets.
+Topology is a collection of sets that is closed under arbitrary unions and intersections of two sets.

 \( T \text{ is a topology } \equiv ( \forall M \in Pow(T).\ \bigcup M \in T ) \wedge \) \( ( \forall U\in T.\ \forall V\in T.\ U\cap V \in T) \)